pkp2207/BlogsGo/README.md

-# PKPBlogsGo
+# BlogsGo

-PKPBlogsGo is a foundational Go application designed to retrieve and display data from a MongoDB Atlas database.
+BlogsGo is a foundational Go application designed to retrieve and display data from a MongoDB Atlas database.
 The application is currently deployed at [BlogsGo](https://pkp-blogsgo.vercel.app/).
 Future updates will include enhanced UI and styling.

 ## Deployment
 The backend is hosted on Render, and the frontend is deployed on Vercel.